Shelton Benjamin Cleared: Injured Former WWE Superstar Ok’d to Return to Action

 — Shelton J. Benjamin (@Sheltyb803) March 30, 2017

 While it hasn’t been confirmed, WWE officials Vince McMahon and Paul “Triple H” Levesque are rumored to still be interested in bringing back Benjamin despite the injury.
-SmackDown still has a need for more midcard talent and the former NCAA amateur wrestling standout is still one of the most solid in-ring workers in professional wrestling.
+SmackDown still has a need for more mid-card talent, and the former NCAA amateur wrestling standout is still one of the most solid in-ring workers in professional wrestling.

 Benjamin also confirmed that he intended to make a WWE return while he was still rehabilitating in November.